Chapter 4 Spatial Data in R

 4.1 Objectives (Spatial Data)

-• Gain experience with creating, editing, and exporting spatial data objects in R.
+• Gain experience creating, editing, and exporting spatial data objects in R.

-• Learn the basics of sf and sp representation of vector data
+• Learn the basics of sf package for vector (points, lines, polygons) data

 • Learn about some interfaces to NCSS spatial data sources